 The process to reach a settlement or jury trial award in a personal injury case can be a complex and exhausting process, especially since you’re likely still in pain and dealing with ongoing medical treatments.
-Retaining a South Carolina personal injury attorney is highly recommended, as your attorney will protect your interests and help you to get the settlement you deserve.
+Retaining a Lancaster personal injury attorney is highly recommended, as your attorney will protect your interests and help you to get the settlement you deserve.

 Taxable Portion of a Personal Injury Settlement